Panel OKs Dems' $3.5T bill, crunch time for Biden agenda

-WASHINGTON – Democrats pushed a $3.5 trillion, 10-year bill strengthening social safety net and climate programs through the House Budget Committee on Saturday, but one Democrat opposed the measure in an illustration of the challenges party leaders face in getting the near unanimity they'll need to push the sprawling package through Congress.
+WASHINGTON – Democrats pushed a $3.5 trillion, 10-year bill strengthening social safety net and climate programs through the House Budget Committee, but one Democrat voted “no,” illustrating the challenges party leaders face in winning the near unanimity they'll need to push the sprawling package through Congress.

-The Democratic-dominated panel, meeting virtually, approved the measure on a near party-line vote, 20-17.
+The Democratic-dominated panel, meeting virtually Saturday, approved the measure on a near party-line vote, 20-17.
 Passage marked a necessary but minor checking of a procedural box for Democrats by edging it a step closer to debate by the full House.
-Under budget rules, the committee wasn’t even allowed to significantly amend the 2,465-page measure, the product of 13 other House committees.
+Under budget rules, the committee wasn’t allowed to significantly amend the 2,465-page measure, the product of 13 other House committees.

 Democrats' wafer-thin majorities in the House and Senate mean compromise is mandatory.
-Before the measure the Budget panel approved Saturday even reaches the House floor — the exact timing is uncertain — it is expected to be changed to reflect whatever House-Senate accords have been reached, and additional revisions are likely.
+Before the measure the Budget panel approved Saturday even reaches the House floor, it is expected to be changed to reflect whatever House-Senate accords have been reached, and additional revisions are likely.

 The overall bill embodies the crux of Biden's top domestic goals.
 Budget panel chairman John Yarmuth, D-Ky., cited “decades of disinvestment” on needs like health care, education, child care and the environment as the rationale for the legislation.